 Be cautious with outside communication.
 Insurance companies or investigators may reach out before families are ready.
 You are not required to respond immediately or agree to anything.

-When you feel ready, speaking with a wrongful death lawyer can help clarify your legal options and timelines under New Jersey law.
+When you feel ready, speaking with a Newark Wrongful Death Lawyer can help clarify your legal options and timelines under New Jersey law.